 In line with technological advancement is the sophistication of cyberthreats and attacks.
 Fraud, security and regtech are hot topics as the industry is more pressured to meet compliance requirements and ensure the safety and soundness of the whole financial system.

 Mark Evans, managing director of transaction banking, ANZ

-Andrew Davis, vice president for global market strategy and financial crime
+Andrew Davies, vice president for global market strategy and financial crime

 risk management, Fiserv

 For Andrew Davies, Fiserv’s vice president for global market strategy and financial crime risk management, collective action is also important in securing end-to-end points, networks and data lineage.
 He emphasised that accuracy and effectiveness of security measures are differentiating factors in a more competitive market.
 There are different layers of protection that banks should look at to have a more efficient defence against cybercrime.
 Aside from using authentication mechanisms and biometrics to ensure that no data is stolen and that the integrity of the institution is not undermined by any malware or malicious parties, banks must utilise advanced analytics to check and understand if behaviour is consistent with the legitimate use of products and services.

 Jafar Amin, regional president and head of the financial institutions group,

 Jafar Amin, regional president and head of the financial institutions group, Asia Pacific at Wells Fargo, believes the success of its business cannot only be attributed to its product capabilities, its commitment to the business, and the people on the ground, but also on the bank's investment in risk management and compliance.
 “We help our customers understand the regulatory requirements around the region.
 I think the partnership approach has really made a difference.
 We are successful if our financial institutions customers are successful.”